averyfreeman/vscode-keybindings-for-sublime/README.md

 - [Compare](<(https://github.com/jennynz/vscode-keybindings-for-sublime/compare/master...yasapurnama:master)>)

-So far, I have only added keybindings for duplicating lines in Windows and Linux, but I intend to add other keybindings as I discover they are not behaving in the same way I would expect after coming from VS Code:
+So far, I have only added a few key bindings for duplicating lines and word wrap in Windows and Linux, but there are a bunch from yasapurnama I am building on.
+I intend to add other keybindings as I discover they are not behaving in the same way I would expect after coming from VS Code.
+If you'd like to see the full list, open the keymap file.
+Here's some examples:

 ```
 // Default (Windows).sublime-keymap

  {"keys": ["alt+shift+down"], "command": "duplicate_line" },
  {"keys": [ "alt+shift+up"], "command": "duplicate_line" },
-       { "keys": ["alt+z"], "command": "wrap_lines" }
+ { "keys": ["alt+z"], "command": "toggle_setting", "args": {
+   "setting": "word_wrap" }
+ }

 ```